Tom Pittman's WebLog

 These two lines betray a total ignorance of the central theme of Darwinism.
 The first is a tautology, true without regard to the real world or any explanation of it.
 Everything either survives or perishes, even in a Creationist world it's still true.
 Classic Darwinism is about the survival of the fittest, specifically the mutations that lead to better survival rates.

 The second line is much more subtle.
-Evolution can only work if these mutations give the organism a competitive edge over the other organisms, so it is more likely than they to live and pass on its (modified) genes to the next generation.
+Evolution can only work if these mutations give the organism a competitive edge over the other organisms, so it is more likely that they to live and pass on its (modified) genes to the next generation.
 One of the characters in this show is helping that along by actively getting rid of the less-fit competitors.
 That is morally offensive, and the writer recognizes as such -- without realizing that the idea is central to Darwinism.
 Morality, however, came to us from the Creator God, the contradiction of Darwinism.
 We recognize murder as Wrong because Darwinism is a lie.

 Good fiction helps us grow morally by encouraging us to ask ourselves, "What would I do in that situation?"
 And then to answer it in morally acceptable ways.
 Several of the heroes in this program vocalize their duty to do Good and not Evil.
 This is good.
 There is a villain -- you need one with super-powers to act as a credible foil to the Good Guys -- and he does Bad Things.
 That's one of the things that makes this show watchable.
 The problem is that we humans have limitations determined in part by the laws of physics; in a fantasy story there are also limitations, but they are invented on the fly by the writer, so it's much harder to internalize them in seeing ourselves in a character's position.
 That's why I don't read fantasy novels.